 - cracked black pepper

 Preheat oven to 220°C/440°F/gas 7 and line a baking tray with baking paper.
-Sift the flours and baking powder together, then stir in the polenta, spring onions and salt and make a well in the middle.
+Sift the flours and baking powder together, then stir in the pumpkin, polenta, spring onions and salt and make a well in the middle.
 Combine the yoghurt and olive oil, then pour it into the well and mix with a flat-bladed knife until the dough comes together.
 Pat the dough out on a lightly floured surface, sprinkle with the Parmesan, pumpkin seeds and pepper, then use a lightly floured knife to cut the dough into squares.
 Transfer the dough to the lined baking tray and bake for 15-20 minutes, or until risen and golden.